ukhealthcamp/ukhealthcamp.github.io/index.md

 - How do we improve patient education?
 - Clinicians trying to influence informatics
-- Code that make space for care
+- Code that makes space for care
 - Digitising maternity
 - Health + Social Care integration
 - Dynamic systems modelling